PeterMcCormick/allApologies/README.md

   Added April_3_2017_karma_config_js for clarification Added angular-cli.json and used configs from https://www.joshmorony.com/introduction-to-testing-ionic-2-applications-with-testbed/

 ## Twentieth Commit
-  Made these changes shown in the changelog.
+  Be sure to follow https://www.joshmorony.com/introduction-to-testing-ionic-2-applications-with-testbed/ from here on out.

 ## Twenty-first Commit
-  Changed karma.config.js file with the following  frameworks: ['jasmine', '@angular/cli'], require('@angular/cli/plugins/karma')
+  Changed karma.config.js file with the following

+  frameworks: ['jasmine', '@angular/cli'],

+  require('@angular/cli/plugins/karma')

   preprocessors: {
         './src/test.ts': ['@angular/cli']
       },

-  We should get an error like so:
+  We should get an error like so after generating environments folder.

   Environment configuration does not contain "environmentSource" entry.